colossus9/colossus9.github.io/Profile.md

 In terms of hobbies, great question!
 Cars are most likely my favorite...my in-laws live nearby and are Corvette enthusiasts.
 One day I hope to get a toy I can play with :smiley:

 I enjoy a variety of sports and cheer for my Texas-based college/professional teams, including basketball, baseball, soccer and football.
 My favorite sport is college football.
 When given a chance, I will play in any sport on a team...some say I can be quite competitive...

-### Pictures To Put here

-discover (SAM_1070.JPG)
-me talking to customers about how Github Enterprise can be the foundation of their CI/CD pipeline (20160609_110454_James.jpg)

-Shanghai
-Austin digirev
-kids